 Lava flows from this spectacular volcano have built the island of Hawaii.

 Professor Iain Stewart explains how Mount Kilauea's eruptions of lava have built up the island of Hawaii over millions of years as a magma plume known as a hotspot rises up through the Earth's crust.

 Scientists find evidence of a supervolcano's devastating power.

 Archaeologists working in Orchard, Nebraska, found hundreds of fossilised prehistoric animals that were killed by ash from a volcanic eruption.
 When they traced the source of the ash, they discovered that it was a supervolcano 1,600km away in Bruneau Jarbridge, Idaho.
 The hotspot that powered the Bruneau Jarbridge eruption 12-10.5 million years ago caused a trail of prehistoric super-eruptions as the North American plate moved over it.

-The places known as hotspots or hot spots in geology are volcanic regions thought to be fed by underlying mantle that is anomalously hot compared with the mantle elsewhere.
-They may be unanimously hot, and provide a great deal of molten magma.
+In geology, the places known as hotspots or hot spots are volcanic regions thought to be fed by underlying mantle that is anomalously hot compared with the surrounding mantle.
 They may be on, near to, or far from tectonic plate boundaries.
-There are two hypotheses to explain them.
-One suggests that they are due to hot mantle plumes that rise as thermal diapirs from the core-mantle boundary.
-The other hypothesis postulates that it is not high temperature that causes the volcanism, but lithospheric extension that permits the passive rising of melt from shallow depths.
+Currently, there are two hypotheses that attempt to explain their origins.
+One suggests that hotspots are due to mantle plumes that rise as thermal diapirs from the core–mantle boundary.
+The other hypothesis is that lithospheric extension permits the passive rising of melt from shallow depths.
 This hypothesis considers the term "hotspot" to be a misnomer, asserting that the mantle source beneath them is, in fact, not anomalously hot at all.
 Well known examples include Hawaii and Yellowstone.